 ANUCC had a solid if unspectacular year.
 The undoubted highlight was the 1st grade team's tie in the 2 day semi-final against a "star-studded" Queanbeyan side.
 Unfortunately, they didn't qualify for the GF but it certainly showed that there was a potential new powerhouse in the making.

 Most of the other teams made finals or were in contention but no silverware resulted.

-The club's In2Cricket program continued to grow with up to 50 kids involved and a representative U12 girls team (managed by Suzi Foley) playing in the boys competition, where they won most of their matches.
+The club's In2Cricket program continued to grow with up to 50 kids involved and a representative U12 girls' team (managed by Suzi Foley) playing in the boys competition, where they won most of their matches.

-First Grade, under the leadership of Mark Bennett, made the 2 Day finals where they went within 1 run of making the GF after tieing on 1st Innings against Comets-studded Queanbeyan.
+First Grade, under the leadership of Mark Bennett, made the 2 Day finals where they went within 1 run of making the GF after tying on 1st Innings against Comets-studded Queanbeyan.

 Queanbeyan reached 5/207 before a devastating spell from Scott Murn almost won it for the students with a contentious umpiring decision the difference.
 ANU had a red hot go in the 2nd innings but were denied by one of the many Comets in the Queanbeyan side.

 228 (S. Murn 4/30 )